 to the user NT AUTHORITY\SYSTEM SID (S-1-5-18) from address LocalHost (using LRPC) running in the application container Unavailable SID (Unavailable).
 This security permission can be modified using the Component Services administrative tool.

-Typically, youโll encounter the above error logged in the event viewer.
-However, itโs noteworthy that there are variations of the Event ID 10016 error.
+Typically, you’ll encounter the above error when logged in to the Event Viewer.
+However, it’s noteworthy that there are variations of the Event ID 10016 error.
 Nevertheless, the procedure to mitigate the error is essentially the same.

-DCOM errors are nothing to worry about โ you can safely ignore them.
-However, there are procedures you can follow to resolve the event ID 10016 error whenever it occurs.
+DCOM errors are nothing to worry about – you can safely ignore them.
+However, you can follow some procedures to resolve the event ID 10016 error whenever it occurs.

-How to resolve DCOM event ID 10016 error
+How to fix DistributedCOM Event ID 10016 error

 To resolve this issue, Microsoft suggests creating an XML filter to suppress the DCOM event ID 10016 error.